aharrell-rh/storage-cluster-networking/storage-network/README.md

 - Static IP from the VLAN pool (assigned by index)
 - NodeSelector = hostname

-fill out your values file and run the following command helm template storage-network ./storage-network | oc apply -f -
+fill out your values file and run the following command <br>
+helm template storage-network ./storage-network | oc apply -f -